Race certified by Finishers: event approved by the organizer

 The event in a few words

-Ever felt like a Formula 1 car? 🏎️ Here's your chance during the Monza21 race, held in the city sharing the same name, located in Lombardy in northern Italy 🇮🇹.
-This race features four different distances on the city's legendary circuit, where the Italian Grand Prix has been held annually since 1950 🏆.
-You'll discover that the home straight feels much longer in person than on TV! 😂 It's a road race that can be demanding, depending on your training level and gear.
-Thankfully, Monza21 takes place in october, so you can avoid the sweltering summer heat 🥵 of central Italy.
+Have you ever pretended to be a Formula 1 car? 🏎️ Well, you’ll be able to do it for the duration of a race, with the Monza Half Marathon held in the town of the same name, in Lombardy in the north of the Boot 🇮🇹.
+This race offers 4 different distances to run on the city’s legendary circuit, which has hosted every year since 1950 the Italian Grand Prix of Formula 1 🏆.
+You’ll see that the start/finish straight is much longer than on TV! 😂 It’s a road race that’s more or less demanding, depending on your level of training and equipment 🤓.
+Luckily, the half marathon takes place in October, so you won’t have to endure the summer heat 🥵 of the center of the Boot.

-The organizers of the Monza21 race have planned four formats for a family-friendly event.
-You don't need to be a Lewis Hamilton of running to participate: whether you're a sprinter, a diesel engine, or a true hybrid, there's a distance for you. 🚦Four distances of 5 km, 10 km, 21 km, and 30 km are available 🫢.
-Four road races, and what roads they are!
-Naturally, the track is smooth and fast! 💨 And with speed comes... records!
-Yes, it's your chance to smash your personal bests on a course that makes you feel like a racing car! ⏱ But be careful not to burn out too quickly! 🥵 The pit stops (refueling for humans) are strategically placed for you to recharge your batteries.
-A splash of water 💧, an energy gel ⚡️, and off you go like a race car after a quick pit stop ⛽.
+The organizers of the Monza Half have planned four formats for a fairly family-friendly event.
+No need to be a Lewis Hamilton of running to take part: whether you’re a sprinter, a diesel, or a true hybrid engine, there’s definitely a distance made for you 🚦.
+5 km, 10 km, 21 km or 30 km, you’ll be spoilt for choice 🫢.
+4 road races—and what a road!
+Of course, the circuit is pretty smooth and fast! 💨 And fast and smooth means... record!
+And yes, this is the perfect opportunity to smash your times thanks to a course that will have you going as fast as a race car! ⏱ But careful—no burning out the engine too early! 🥵 The pit stops (aid stations for humans) are strategically placed so you can recharge your batteries 🔋.
+A splash of water 💧, an energy gel ⚡️, and off you go again like a single-seater after a lightning stop ⛽.

-Beyond the opportunity to experience the iconic Monza circuit in a unique way, this race is also a chance to spend time in Italy.
-Just 45 minutes from Monza is Milan, the largest city in Lombardy, considered the economic powerhouse and fashion capital of the country 👠.
-This grand city is home to several historical treasures like il Duomo, Milan's cathedral ⛪.
-A magnificent monument that looks sewn, not carved! 😍 The Galleria Vittorio Emanuele II and the Cenacolo Museum are other marvels for travelers in this popular city.
-Also in Lombardy, the charming town of Bergamo with its old town and cobblestone streets awaits you with open arms.
-In the province of Brescia, Sirmione is a beautiful destination offering the Lake Garda, a gem of northern Italy.
-Lake Como is even closer to Monza, so what are you waiting for to take your significant other there? 💍
+Besides getting to discover the iconic Monza circuit in a different way, this race is also a chance to spend some time in the Boot.
+Especially since Lombardy is really close to France 🇫🇷, so the trip isn’t too long!
+No shared border with France, but the Italian region neighbors Piedmont, which in turn borders the regions of Provence-Alpes-Côte d'Azur 🌞 and Auvergne-Rhône-Alpes.
+Just 45 minutes from Monza is Milan, the largest city in Lombardy, often considered the country’s strongest economically and the fashion capital 👠.
+This large city holds some historical treasures such as Il Duomo, Milan’s cathedral ⛪.
+A magnificent monument that looks stitched rather than cut! 😍 The Vittorio Emanuele II Gallery or the Cenacolo Museum are other wonders of this great city loved by travelers.
+Still in Lombardy, beautiful Bergamo with its old town and cobbled streets awaits you with open arms.
+In the province of Brescia, Sirmione is a lovely destination, offering you in particular Lake Garda, a jewel of northern Italy.
+Lake Como is even closer to Monza, so what are you waiting for to take your other half there? 💍

-So, what are you waiting for?
-Grab your shoes and run like a Formula 1 car! 🏁
+So, what are you waiting for to grab your shoes and run at Formula 1 speed? 🏁

-You probably won't ever start a Formula 1 race behind the wheel of a race car, but with the Monza21, you can tread on the asphalt of a world-famous circuit, specifically the Italian Grand Prix track! 🇮🇹 It's a fantastic opportunity to participate in a unique race.
-Perfect!
-If you're a fan of both running and motorsports, this event is definitely for you! 🫵
+You’ll probably never start an F1 race at the wheel of a race car, but with the Monza Half Marathon you’ll be able to set foot on the asphalt of a world-famous circuit—namely the Italian Grand Prix track! 🇮🇹 A great chance to run an original race while getting away from France for a bit.
+Great!
+If you’re both a running and motorsport fan, this event is for you! 🫵

 Run in the Boot 👢

-There's always a first time for everything.
-What could be more iconic than running on this world-renowned Formula 1 track?
-Maybe this race will inspire you to participate in others across the country?
+There’s always a first time.
+So if you’ve never flown the French colors 🇫🇷 abroad, you’ll be able to do it at the Monza Half, and what’s more on Ferrari’s home turf!
+What could be more legendary than running on this world-famous Formula 1 circuit?
+Maybe this race will inspire you to do others in the country?
 Did you know that vertical running was born in Italy? 😯

-Carpaccio of Bresaola, Milanese veal cutlets, Milanese asparagus, pizzoccheri, osso buco alla Milanese—the list of Lombard culinary specialties is endless... 🤤 After the race, you'll have the chance to indulge and enjoy more than just the pavement.
-There's a time for everything.
+Bresaola carpaccio, Milanese veal chops, Milanese asparagus, pizzoccheri, Milanese osso buco—the list of Lombard culinary specialties goes on and on... 🤤 After the race, you’ll be able to treat yourself and eat something other than asphalt...
+There’s a time for everything.

 A distance for every taste